oracle-livelabs/developer/sqlcl-mcp-server-intro/1-introduction.md

 <p></p>

    1. A user sets a task in natural language.
 Something like, "Find the top 10 most expensive queries from last week and recommend an index.”
-   2. The agent responds; building or showing a plan, and selecting the best MCP Server Tools to achieve the goal.
+   2. The Agent responds; building or showing a plan, and selecting the best MCP Server Tools to achieve the goal.
    3. The LLM (that underpins an AI Agent) might generate SQL or perhaps choose a prebuilt Tool from available MCP Servers.
 In this case it might call upon SQLcl to aid in performing a task.
    4. One of the SQLcl MCP Server's Tools is `connect`<sup id="ref-1"><a href="#fn-1">1</a></sup>.
-An agent would know of this ahead of time, and use the `connect` Tool to connect to your Oracle database via JDBC using your stored credentials (an LLM never sees your passwords).
+An Agent would know of this ahead of time, and use the `connect` Tool to connect to your Oracle database via JDBC using your stored credentials (an LLM never sees your passwords).
    5. Once connected, all of your standard security settings and rules will be enforced since your Agent is actually relying on the SQLcl MCP Server to interact with the Oracle database.
-   6. Once SQLcl has delivered results to the agent, the underlying LLM would summarize, validate, and propose next steps.
+   6. Once SQLcl has delivered results to the Agent, the underlying LLM would summarize, validate, and propose next steps.
    7. The user might then approve, decline, or modify the revised action plan, at each step.

 #### Protocols

 Typically you'll interact with your MCP server through an AI Agent, using natural language queries.
 You can indicate which "Tools" to use from an MCP Server.
 Or, your Agent might suggest using them with zero prompting (depending on the Agent, and what "guardrails" you have in place).
-This communication between you, the AI agent, and MCP Servers is "the Protocol."
+This communication between you, the AI Agent, and MCP Servers is "the Protocol."

 <!-- A lot happens under the covers for MCP to work, but you should know that MCP can support the following communication mechanisms: